Prerequisites:

 Exercise

-Explain yourself what the following commands do:
+Explain to yourself what the following commands do:

 ix# ix mut A bin/P --X=Y bin/P --X=Z -bin/P